A word from the editor

 - No story/resolution.
 A surprising number of stories don’t have enough story to them.
 That is, they’re slice-of-life pieces, or vignettes, or for some other reason add up to “So what?”
 ‘Weak resolution’ is my shorthand for “I didn’t feel satisfied with the emotional climax of the story.
 It didn’t wrap up in a way that made me feel reading the story had been a worthwhile investment of time and intellectual energy.”
 Sometimes the story just stops.
 Sometimes the end is fine, but just not strong enough for the bulk of story preceding it (a.k.a., the story was too long for the ending).
 As a reader, I want to feel some kind of emotional resolution when I reach the end of the piece – something that ties all the pieces together and makes me feel something more than “Gosh what a clever idea/unusual situation.”

-If you have submitted five or more stories without an acceptance, were a Patreon supporter when you submitted, and want some overview feedback, send us an e-mail.
+If you have submitted five or more stories without an acceptance and want some overview feedback, send us an e-mail.
 If I see a common weakness among your submissions, I’ll let you know, and suggest areas you might work on if you want to sell to us.